 - Lilos and sun loungers are not to be used as beds.

-- If male volunteers or male children are present, there must be separate sleeping and bathroom facilities for them.
+- If boys, or volunteers who are men, are present there must be separate sleeping and bathroom facilities for them.

 - If the venue is not normally used for overnight accommodation (for example a church or school hall), the local police and fire service need to be informed that the sleepover is taking place.

-- If you are using a caravan for a residential on a site that is not Girlguiding or Scout run, please contact [email protected] at least two months in advance of the planned event.
+- If you are using a caravan for a residential on a site that is a) not Girlguiding or Scout run and b) does not have a caravan licence, please contact [email protected] at least two months in advance of the planned event.

-- Maintain adult to child ratios of 1:4 (not including the Event Coordinator) with a maximum of 30 Rainbows.
+- Maintain adult to child ratios of 1:4 (not including the event coordinator).
 There must be at least three adults present at all times.

-- Rainbow overnight events must not exceed 24 hours, including travel, from when care of the girls is transferred to the Leader.
+- Rainbow overnight events must not exceed one night and two days, including travel, from when care of the girls is transferred to the leader.

 - Rainbows must not travel abroad for overnight events.

-- Rainbows may attend a sleepover with other Sections provided the total number of Rainbows does not exceed 30.
+- Rainbows may attend a sleepover with other sections.

 - The Royal Society for the Prevention of Accidents recommends that no child under the age of six sleeps in the top bunk.
 Seek parental permission if younger girls will need to sleep in top bunks.